Mature Masculine

 Belonging

-Belonging is the experience of being rooted—connected to people, place, and purpose in a way that grounds you.
-True belonging is a foundation, not a cage.
-It supports you during times of change and reminds you where you started.
+Belonging is the experience of being rooted—connected to people, place, and purpose in a way that grounds us.
+True belonging is foundation, not cage.
+It supports us during change.
+It reminds us where we started.

 Belonging and the Explorer

-The Explorer is about expansion: discovering new territory, testing limits, and bringing back what he learns.
+The Explorer expands: discovering new territory, testing limits, bringing back what he learns.

-Toward people: You maintain connection with those who matter.
-You know who would welcome you home, even if you've been away for a while.
+Toward people: We maintain connection with those who matter.
+We know who would welcome us home.

-Toward place: You have a sense of home.
-You carry this home with you as an inner ground, a steady presence no matter where you roam.
+Toward place: We have a sense of home.
+We carry this home as inner ground, steady presence no matter where we roam.

-Toward purpose: You belong to something larger than yourself—a tradition, a calling, a community, a craft.
+Toward purpose: We belong to something larger—tradition, calling, community, craft.

-A Mature Explorer doesn't confuse belonging with being trapped.
+The Mature Explorer doesn't confuse belonging with being trapped.
 His roots are not chains.
-Instead, they give him strength and flexibility.
+They give him strength and flexibility.

 The Shadows of Belonging